Market Cap

 This page is information, not financial advice.
 Talk to someone licensed before allocating real capital.

-Over the last 24 hours, the AVAX price has dropped +0.16%.
-On the seven-day chart, Avalanche has climbed +1.48%, showing mixed signals across the short and medium term.
+Over the last 24 hours, the AVAX price has rose +0.63%.
+On the seven-day chart, Avalanche has climbed +3.62%, showing consistent upward momentum across both timeframes.
 Short-term price swings are often amplified by liquidity conditions, news flow, and derivatives positioning, so traders should confirm signals across multiple indicators before acting.

 Buying Avalanche (AVAX) is straightforward once you know which exchange to use and which trading pair offers the best liquidity.
 The steps below describe the typical flow used by most investors today.